-UC Hastings Law’s Indigenous Law Center kicks off its important work Feb.
+UC Law SF’s Indigenous Law Center kicks off its important work Feb.
 10 with a panel discussion on the impact of COVID-19 on Native American and Indigenous communities.
 The panel features leading figures including Navajo Nation President Jonathan Nez.

 The center was established in September 2020 to celebrate, study, and better understand the many histories, identities, and contributions of Native and Indigenous nations, communities, and individuals in law and beyond.